-The Arms Trade Treaty-Baseline Assessment Project (ATT-BAP) was developed by Rachel Stohl (Stimson Center) and Paul Holtom (Coventry University) following the adoption of the Arms Trade Treaty.
+The Arms Trade Treaty-Baseline Assessment Project (ATT-BAP) was developed by Rachel Stohl (Stimson Center) and Paul Holtom (Small Arms Survey) following the adoption of the Arms Trade Treaty.
 The project seeks to provide clear guidance on the obligations contained within the ATT and to establish a baseline assessment of States’ abilities to implement the Treaty.

 States are focusing on the steps necessary to successfully implement the ATT, including building capacity, familiarizing themselves with best practices, and developing national legislation.
 Each has its own national approach to transfer control systems and resources.
 The ATT-BAP helps increase States’ understanding of ATT requirements, and provides insight on good practice measures that can be taken to ensure States are effectively implementing the Treaty.
 States, international, regional, and civil society organizations have already begun to plan and undertake projects to support ATT implementation.
 Key factors for supporting effective implementation include:

-2. Identifying existing capacities and areas to be strengthened; and
+2. Identifying existing capacities and areas to be strengthened

 The ATT-BAP assists States in better understanding the requirements necessary for effective Treaty implementation.
 By helping States identify their specific needs, and providing a mechanism to match needs with available resources, the ATT-BAP will help Member States, international and regional organizations and civil society organizations work towards effective implementation and ensure the Treaty’s overall success in the long-term.